bictorv/chaosnet-bridge/README.md

 ### Chaos-over-IP

-Chaosnet packets are sent in IP/IPv6 packets, using [IP protocol 16](https://www.iana.org/assignments/protocol-numbers/protocol-numbers.xhtml).
+Chaosnet packets are sent in IP/IPv6 packets, using the standard [IP protocol 16](https://www.iana.org/assignments/protocol-numbers/protocol-numbers.xhtml).
 Packets are sent in "big-endian" order, with a ["hardware trailer"](https://lm-3.github.io/amber.html#Hardware-Protocols).